gerep/gerep.github.io/_posts/2019-06-11-can-you-produce-mu.markdown

 **#4**: If *UU* occurs, you may drop it, like: *UUU* becomes *U*, *MUUUIIU* becomes *MIIU*

-You don not need to apply the rules whenever possible but only when you judge necessary.
+You do not need to apply the rules whenever possible but only when you judge necessary.

 An example: